 The District 39 Educational Foundation sponsors complimentary cultural arts events for the community through the Sam Mikaelian Fine Arts Fund (SAM Fund).
 This special endowment was created in 1998 in honor of the retiring Wilmette superintendent’s 31 years of exceptional service to the District.

-Past Sam Mikaelian Fine Arts events showcased include:
+Past Sam Mikaelian Fine Arts Fund events showcased include:

 - 2018 Bathroom Wall Art Frames that display rotating art created by HMS and WJHS students featuring inspirational messaging.